hivemq/Datahub-SE-Registry/README.md

 This repo is meant as a central place to keep, develop and demonstrate HiveMQ datahub modules build and maintained by the Solution engineering department.

+## To enable this Registry:

-## add the following section to your brokers config file to enable this Registry:
+add the following section to your brokers config file `./conf/config.xml`

 ```xml
 <data-hub>